 How to snack like an Olympic athlete

 While the Olympics might be over (sob), many Australians still have a marathon ahead of us as we wait for the latest lockdown to end.
-When you’re choosing snacks to munch on while watching whatever you can find on your eight different streaming services that you haven’t already seen, a Deakin University accredited sports dietitian has suggested that we should look to our Olympic athletes’ diets for snacking inspiration.
+When you’re choosing food to munch on while watching whatever you can find on your eight different streaming services that you haven’t already seen, a Deakin University accredited sports dietitian has suggested that you should consider trying to snack like an Olympic athlete does.

 Dr Dominique Condo – a senior lecturer in sports nutrition with Deakin’s School of Exercise and Nutrition Sciences who also oversees nutrition programs for the Geelong Cats football club and the WNBL Deakin Melbourne Boomers – says the way athletes eat before and during competition can provide us novices with an opportunity to rethink how we snack.